LukenIrazoqui/automated_open_data_harvesting/README.md

             └── automated_harvesting
 ```

+- `database/`: This directory contains the sql scripts for the creation and initialisation of the data.

+- `static/automated_harvesting/`: This directory contains the static files for the automated_harvesting app.

 - `templates/`: This directory contains HTML templates used for rendering the web pages of the application.
   - `actions/`: Contains templates for performing various actions such as adding or modifying records.
   - `datasets_views/`: Templates specifically related to displaying and interacting with datasets.